raoulbia/raoulbia.github.io/content/ai_chatgpt_prompt_engineering.md

 Here is the refactored table in reStructuredText format, where each type of task is treated as a distinct type:

+It looks like the reStructuredText is not displaying as expected.
+Let's correct the formatting for better display in reStructuredText.
+I'll break down the table into individual entries to ensure it's clear and well-formatted.

+Here's a revised version in reStructuredText that should render correctly:

 ```restructuredtext
 .. list-table::
    :header-rows: 1